JKirkby95/rock-paper-scissors-pokemon/README.md

 ![Background Image](assets/images/peakpx.jpg)

-- The background image is consistant accross every page.
+- The background image is consistant across every page.

 - It contains the character Pikachu and the colors of the Pokeball both of which are iconic in the Pokemon world.